 Research in the Wendt lab focuses on pharmacological targeting of molecular players involved in the metastatic outgrowth of breast cancer.
 Systemic dissemination is an extremely early event in breast cancer progression, therefore we primarily focus on developing strategies that are specifically designed to target secondary tumors.
 We take two major approaches to this challenge:

 1.Through metastatic progression breast cancer cells under epithelial-mesenchymal transition (EMT) and reverse process of mesenchymal-epithelial transition (MET).
 An overriding hypothesis in the lab is that through the processes of EMT:MET the secondary epithelial state that characterizes the metastatic tumor is fundamentally unique from the epithelial status of the primary tumors.
-We believe these differences hold the keys to developing therapeutics capable to pharmacologically treating metastatic lesions.
+We believe these differences hold the keys to developing therapeutics capable of pharmacologically treating metastatic lesions.

 2.Subsequent to dissemination, a large fraction of tumor cells enter into an asymptomatic state of dormancy.
 The ability of normal organs to resist tumor secondary tumor formation is the body’s last defense against metastatic disease progression.
 The environmental factors (drugs, alcohol, diet, etc…) capable of “awaking” disseminated cells are poorly characterized.
-Understanding these factors is required if we hope to design therapeutics capable of maintaining systemic tumor dormancy.
+Understanding these factors is required if we hope to design therapeutics and other interventions capable of maintaining systemic tumor dormancy.

 Shinde A, Wilmanski T, Chen H, Teegarden D, Wendt MK.
 Pyruvate carboxylase supports the pulmonary tropism of metastatic breast cancer.
 Breast Cancer Research.
 2018.
 20:76.